Frequently Asked Questions

 The idea for NExSS was first presented to NASA Deputy Administrator Lori Garver in 2013 as a prospective Agency Grand Challenge.
 It was not selected at that time.
 However, the idea was proposed to NASA’s Science Mission Directorate leadership in summer 2014, briefed to the National Research Council’s Committee on Astrobiology and Planetary Sciences (CAPS) at public meetings in December 2014 and March 2015, and presented to the NASA Exoplanets Assessment Group at its January 2015 meeting.
 All endorsed the idea.

+NExSS was launched as a pilot program in 2015 by program officers at NASA HQ.
+Eighteen inaugural teams were identified that a) were already selected for funding within various NASA R&A programs and b) had research goals complimentary to those of NExSS.
 All four of NASA’s science divisions – astrophysics, Earth science, heliophysics, and planetary science – routinely issue solicitations for research proposals (Research Opportunities in Space and Earth Sciences, or ROSES).
-Proposals are peer reviewed, and the best are selected for funding.
-To create NExSS, NASA identified teams with synergistic research interests that were already funded by grants awarded through ROSES competitions.
-(Specific solicitations included a NASA Astrobiology Institute Cooperative Agreement Notice, Planetary Science and Astrophysics Division components of the Exoplanet Research Program, the Astrophysics Theory and Astrophysics Data Analysis Programs, and the Heliophysics Division’s Living With a Star Program).
+Specific solicitations from which the inaugural teams were drawn included a NASA Astrobiology Institute Cooperative Agreement Notice, Planetary Science and Astrophysics Division components of the Exoplanet Research Program, the Astrophysics Theory and Astrophysics Data Analysis Programs, and the Heliophysics Division’s Living With a Star Program.

 What are the scientific goals of NExSS?